Suffolk Babies was created in the summer of 2016 as a community interest company with two main aims:

 All our educational courses are designed to ensure that families are aware of all the options available to them so that they can make well informed choices regarding their antenatal care, labour and birth or parenting choices.
 We are also part of a wider professional network and will use our local knowledge and contacts within other specialist organisations and the public sector to ensure that every family being supported by Suffolk Babies is able to access the best services for their individual circumstances.

 We value people.
 We believe that every person has a right to support without judgement.
 We support our clients whatever their parenting style or choices.
-We also firmly believe in supporting women in their return to work after having children and all our employees are mothers who have sought employment from family friendly and flexible employers.
+We also firmly believe in supporting women in their return to work after having children and all our staff are mothers who have sought employment from family friendly and flexible employers.

 Our ground-breaking collaboration with Ipswich Hospital NHS Trust sees us providing antenatal workshops free of charge to all women and their birth partner who register with their midwife in this area.
 These high quality 4 hour long workshops prepare couples for labour, birth and the early days with their new baby.

 We do not receive any funding whatsoever to run these workshops; we fund them entirely from our own enterprise activities, mainly through the profits we make from our classes run at the Suffolk Babies Centre in Kesgrave.

 Jo Cresdee, CEO, is a Fedant registered Antenatal teacher, baby massage instructor and baby yoga instructor with a background in Montessori teaching.
 She is also a qualified Personal Trainer, qualified Hypnobirthing Instructor and Doula.
 Jo has worked in this field since 2003, and in 2011 began building up a local business providing private antenatal classes and baby classes.
 The business was based on a licensed antenatal educational package and Jo originally taught in Woodbridge with one small class of 4 clients.
 At the point of setting up Suffolk Babies her business had grown to the point where nearly 500 clients attended per week (approximately 20% of women delivering at Ipswich Hospital).